intel/linux-npu-driver/validation/umd-test/configs/README.md

 For each model can be specified:
 - **path:** path to model to compile, the generated test name will be the name of model
 - **flags:** compilation flags passed directly to compiler
-- **input:** optional, images list used as an input for network, "image\_dir" prefix will added to this by default
+- **in:** optional, images list used as an input for network, "image\_dir" prefix will added to this by default
 - **class_index:** optional, expected class index for each image
 - **target\_fps:** target fps rate
 - **exec\_time\_in\_secs:** execution time in seconds